notus-sh/documents/01 - Documents réutilisables/Écrire pour le web/en-writing-for-web.md

 On the other hand, just because a paragraph has the appearance you want, that doesn’t mean that it has been correctly formatted.
 For example:

-- A bullet point list is not simply a series of lines all beginning with a full stop.
+- A bullet point list is not simply a series of lines all beginning with an asterisk.
 Use the "Bullet list" editor’s tool, which will attach the appropriate tags in HTML.
 - Just because the titles appear in capital letters on your webpage, doesn’t mean that you should understand them as having been written in UPPER CASE.

-Sometimes the style of a website is automatically applied to your content. ­­­This type of forced formatting can render content less comprehensible for screen-readers and search engines and can be harmful if it is re-used in other media.
+Sometimes the style of a website is automatically applied to your content. ­­­This type of forced formatting can make content less comprehensible for screen-readers and search engines and can be harmful if it is re-used in other media.

 ### Make titles work for you

 Titles are one of the more important areas on your webpages.
 Naturally given precedence by their formatting, they allow visitors to understand where they are within the text as they are scrolling.
-They are equally taken into account and given great importance by search engines, therefore you should try to subtly slip in some keywords.
+In the same way, they are given great importance when considered by search engines, therefore you should try to subtly slip in some keywords.

 The main title of an article (headline) must be carefully chosen.
 It should ideally: